Jbleezy/BO2-Reimagined/README.md

 * All quests can be completed with any amount of players
 * All quests give players all perks on completion

+### Nuketown
+* Initial perk is no longer always Quick Revive in solo
+* Initial perk no longer always spawns in the starting area in solo
+* Initial perk spawns at round 1 in coop
+* Perks spawn every 5 rounds
+* Increased intermission time from 7.5 seconds to 15 seconds
+* Fixed Mystery Box floating in the sky at the beginning of the game

 ### Tranzit
 * Power switch and Pack-a-Punch automatically crafted
 * Any door that requires a Turbine to open is automatically open whenever the power is on